 Soft key Meaning No direct selection possible Number of the tool to be measured Display whether the tool radius or the tool length is being measured MIN and MAX values of the individual cutting edges and the result of measuring the rotating tool (DYN = dynamic measurement) Cutting edge number with the corresponding measured value.
-If the measured value is followed by an asterisk, the allowable tolerance in the tool table was exceeded The TNC displays the measured values of up to 24 teeth.
+If the measured value is followed by an asterisk, the allowable tolerance in measured values of up to 24 teeth.